History of English cricket (1919–1945): International cricket

-Marylebone Cricket Club (MCC) remained the controlling body in English cricket throughout the inter-war period and was responsible for the selection and management of the England cricket team.
-Australia were England's main rivals and The Ashes were contested in ten series between 1921 and 1938, five in England and five in Australia, most famously in the "Bodyline" series of 1932–33.
-England played three home series against South Africa and four in South Africa including their last overseas tour before the Second World War.
-In 1919, the International Cricket Conference had only its three original full members (Australia, England and South Africa).
-The membership and, hence, the number of countries able to play Test cricket doubled on 31 May 1926 with the promotions of India, New Zealand and the West Indies to full member status.
+Another of MCC's responsibilities was selection and management of the England team.
+Australia were England's main rivals, and The Ashes were contested in ten series between 1921 and 1938, five in England and five in Australia, infamously so in the "Bodyline" series of 1932–33.
+England played three home series against South Africa, and four in South Africa, including their last overseas tour before the Second World War.

+In 1919, the International Cricket Conference had only its three original full members (Australia, England, and South Africa).
+The membership and, hence, the number of countries able to play Test cricket doubled on 31 May 1926 with the promotions of India, New Zealand, and the West Indies to full member status.
 England played each of these teams for the first time in the next few seasons.
-To 1939, there were three England v India series, two in England and one in India; four England v New Zealand series, two in each country; and five England v West Indies series, three of them in England.
+To 1939, there were three England v India series, two in England and one in India; four England v New Zealand series, two in each country; and five England v West Indies series, three of them in England, including 1939.

 England v Australia

 England were outclassed by Australia in the first two series after the war but, by the middle of the 1920s, they had a team good enough to win and retain the Ashes.
 Don Bradman dominated the 1930 series and Douglas Jardine used the leg theory stratagem in 1932–33 to try to curb Bradman's massive run-scoring.
 It worked and England recovered the Ashes, but at enormous cost of cricketing prestige.
 With leg theory in disgrace, normal cricket resumed in 1934.
-Australia won back the Ashes and aside from a draw in 1938 kept them until 1953, though England made a real fight of it in each of the 1934, 1936–37 and 1938 series.
+Australia won back the Ashes and kept them until 1953, though England made a real fight of it in each of the 1934, 1936–37 and 1938 series.

 England v South Africa

-England and South Africa were quite well matched throughout this period and both teams enjoyed series wins at home and away.
-The last match between them before the war was the famous "Timeless Test" at Kingsmead in March 1939.
+England and South Africa were quite well matched throughout this period, and both teams enjoyed series wins at home and away.
+The last match between them before the war was the notorious "Timeless Test" at Kingsmead in March 1939.
 Despite the intention to play to a finish, it was agreed after nine days on the field to call it a draw, so that the England team could catch their boat home.

 England v India

 England played India for the first time in 1932 when a single Test was staged.
-England won that match and then won 2–0 in each of two three-match series (home and away) over the next four years.
+England won that match, and then won 2–0 in each of two three-match series (home and away) over the next four years.

 England v New Zealand

 England's first Test series against New Zealand was in 1929–30.
-There were three more before the war and, though England won all four series, the majority of matches were drawn and New Zealand did not win any.
+There were three more before the war and, though England won all four series, the majority of matches were drawn, and New Zealand did not win any.